Pole inflation and primordial black holes formation in Starobinsky-like supergravity: Setup

 Our supergravity extension of the Starobinsky model of inflation in this paper is described by the K\"ahler potential and the superpotential (cf. Refs.~\cite{Kawasaki:2000yn,Ellis:2013xoa,Cecotti:2014ipa}) as follows:

 in terms of the inflaton superfield $T$ and the goldstino superfield $C$.
-Here $M=4m_{\rm inf.}$ is proportional to the mass $m_{\rm inf.}$ of Starobinsky's scalaron (inflaton), $m_{\rm inf.}\sim 10^{-5}M_{\rm Pl}$.
+The inflaton is the scalar field component of the superfield $T$.
+Inflation spontaneously breaks supersymmetry, which leads to the Nambu-Goldstone fermion called goldstino that is the field component of the superfield $C$.
+We use the same notation for superfields and their first field components.
+The parameter $M$ is proportional to the mass $m_{\rm inf.}$ of Starobinsky's scalaron (inflaton), $m_{\rm inf.}\sim 10^{-5}M_{\rm Pl}$.
 The term with the real coefficient $\z$ inside the logarithm is needed for stabilization of the inflationary trajectory in the scalar field space with a $T$-independent mass at $C=0$ ~\cite{Cecotti:2014ipa}.
 When $\zeta=g(T)=0$, our model (\ref{W}) reduces to the model in Refs.~\cite{Cecotti:1987sa,Gates:2009hu}.
 Unlike those references, we have added a new analytic function $g(T)$ to the superpotential (\ref{W}) that will be needed for PBH production.

 In terms of the leading (scalar) field components, Eqs.~(\ref{K}) and (\ref{W}) give the Lagrangian

 where we have set $C=0$, and the bars denote complex conjugation.

 There is a pole in the kinetic term (\ref{tk}) at Re$~T=0$.
 However, unlike Eq.~(\ref{poleinf}), there are two real scalars, while their kinetic terms are field-dependent, i.e. they form a non-linear sigma-model (NLSM) \cite{Ketov:2000dy}.